zkat/srisum-rs/README.md

 `-a, --algorithms [ALGO]...` - hash algorithms to generate for the `FILE`s

-`-s, --strict` - follow a strict interpretation of the SRI spec

-`-o, --options [OPT]...` - append given `OPT` strings to generated digests

 `-c, --check` - read SRI sums from the `FILE`s and check them

 `-d, --digest-only` - only output the digest for each `FILE`, without filenames